 Rather than winging it, let a professional handle things.
 Elopement packages provide all sorts of benefits, from photography services, to taking care of catering, seating, hotel arrangements, decorations, the cake, and even sight-seeing advice.

-So it’s important to decide early on in the planning where you want to elope, and then to get in touch with an elopement service that’s reputable, so they can take care of all the work, leaving you to focus on what matters: your ceremony!
+So it’s important to decide early on in the planning where you want to elope, and then get in touch with an elopement service that’s reputable, so they can take care of all the work, leaving you to focus on what matters: your ceremony and your love!

 Finally, don’t let yourself get lost in the details.
 An elopement should be sweet and simple.
-Don’t torture yourself worrying about the fluff: cakes, flowers, catering.
+Don’t torture yourself worrying about the fluff: cakes, flowers, hair and makeup.
 Let a professional handle these things and they will work themselves out.

 Most importantly, don’t try and do too much.
-The best part of an elopement is the freedom it gives the bride and groom to explore the city of their choosing, relax, play around on the beach or enjoy the nightlife together for several days, long after the ceremony is over and done with.
+The best part of an elopement is the freedom it gives the bride and groom to explore the city of their choosing, relax, enjoy cocktails and nightlife together for several days, long after the ceremony is over and done with.

 To make the most of your elopement, don’t fret over anything, just allow it to unfold.
 Enjoy the experience, have fun with your guests, and most of all, let yourself be swept up in the romance, not bogged down in the details.